platformsh/platformsh-docs/sites/platform/src/dedicated-gen-3/options.md

 ## `sftp`

-In addition to SSH accounts, you can create `sftp` accounts with a custom user/password.
+In addition to SSH accounts, you can create `sftp` accounts with a custom user/password to [transfer files](/development/file-transfer.md).

 {{< note >}}